dominodatalab/LLM-Workshop/admin/admin_readme.md

 ## Readme Changes
 In your recently created Branch or Fork, in the top-level `README.md` file, make the following value changes:
 - [ ] Line 17 - add Domino URL
-- [ ] Line 441 - Change the working_app.png, to a screenshot of the application.
+- [ ] Line 441 - Change the file `working_app.png`, to a screenshot of the application.
 - [ ] Line 352 - Change the image to reflect the header image you have chosen.
 - [ ] Line 356 - Change the image to reflect the header image you have chosen.
 - [ ] Line 363 - Change the image to reflect the logo image you have chosen.
 - [ ] Line 367 - Change the image to reflect the logo image you have chosen.
+- [ ] Line 441 - Change the file `working_app.png`, to a screenshot of the application.

 Do a "Find & Replace for the following values with values appropriate for your workshop:
 - [ ] **Customer_Name** - e.g. *Acme Insurance*